ga-curriculum/environment-variables/using-environment-variables-in-node/README.md

 ## dotenv

 [dotenv](https://www.npmjs.com/package/dotenv) is a popular module that allows us to load environment variables from a `.env` file in Node.
-These variables are stored as a key=value pair, and accessible on the `process.env` object.

 Let's install dotenv: